-With the support of a BFI Vision Award, barry crerar are developing a slate of authored stories that seek to inspire and provoke.
-Feature drama projects in development include PETRICHOR (Esther May Campbell); CUCKOO (Paul Wright); THE FLAMING HEART (Ruth Paxton) and GIRL (Adura Onashile).
+barry crerar is developing a slate of authored stories that seek to inspire and provoke.
+Feature drama projects in development include CUCKOO (Paul Wright); THE FLAMING HEART (Ruth Paxton) and GIRL (Adura Onashile).

-The company is currently in post-production on their feature debut, RUN, from writer/director Scott Graham, in co-production with Margaret Matheson’s bard entertainments, funded by the BFI, BBC Films and Creative Scotland, to be sold internationally by Film Constellation.
+The company’s feature debut, RUN, from writer/director Scott Graham, is due to have its world premiere at Tribeca Film Festival 2019.
+RUN is a co-production with Margaret Matheson’s bard entertainments, funded by the BFI, BBC Films and Creative Scotland and is being sold internationally by Film Constellation.

-Also in production is short film BE STILL MY BEATING HEART, written and directed by Ruth Paxton, funded by BBC Films alongside BFI and Creative Scotland through Scottish Film Talent Network.
+Currently in post-production is short film BE STILL MY BEATING HEART, written and directed by Ruth Paxton, funded by BBC Films alongside BFI and Creative Scotland through Scottish Film Talent Network.

-barry crerar are in development on feature film GIRL with writer Adura Onashile and director Chika Anadu.
-GIRL has been selected for iFeatures, the low budget feature film development initiative funded by Creative England, BFI, BBC Films and Creative Skillset.
+barry crerar is in development on feature film GIRL with writer Adura Onashile and director Chika Anadu via iFeatures, the low budget feature film development initiative funded by Creative England, BFI, BBC Films and Creative Skillset.
 The project has also been developed with Scottish Film Talent Network and their Write4Film programme.

 In 2017 barry crerar produced two films with artist filmmaker Rachel Maclean, SPITE YOUR FACE and R U SATISFIED?, which was broadcast on Channel 4 in August 2018.